kubernetes/website/content/en/blog/_posts/2020-04-22-Supporting-the-Evolving-Ingress-Specification-in-Kubernetes-1.18.md

 * Support for wildcards in hostnames

 The new `pathType` field allows you to specify how Ingress paths should match.
-The field supports three types: ImplementationSpecific (this is the default), exact, and prefix.
-Explicitly defining the expected behavior of path matching will allow every ingress-controller to support a user’s needs explicitly and will increase portability and choice of ingress-controller implementation solutions.
+The field supports three types: `ImplementationSpecific` (default), `exact`, and `prefix`.
+Explicitly defining the expected behavior of path matching will allow every ingress-controller to support a user’s needs and will increase portability between ingress-controller implementation solutions.

 The `IngressClass` resource specifies how Ingresses should be implemented by controllers.
 This was added to formalize the commonly used but never formalized `kubernetes.io/ingress.class` annotation and allow for implementation-specific extensions and configuration.